The Post-Loyalist Era in the Turks and Caicos

 The history of the Turks and Caicos is closely tied to African slaves, and the majority of the current population can trace ancestry to either slaves brought to the islands for the salt and cotton industries, or those freed by the British from slave ships.

 In the early 1800s, Britain began to put a stop to slavery.
 It was a long, drawn-out process that started in the late 1700s, yet the first official act was the abolition of slavery in Britain in 1807, which did not unfortunately apply to the British territories overseas and in the Caribbean.
-The 1833 Slavery Abolition Act emancipated slave in most territories other than regions controlled by the East India Company, and Ceylon and Saint Helena.
+The 1833 Slavery Abolition Act emancipated slaves in most territories other than regions controlled by the East India Company, and Ceylon and Saint Helena.